Foreclosure: Should I sue even if I don’t want to keep my home?

 But why would you want to avoid a foreclosure if you are not interested in keeping your home?

-We need to talk about the consequences of a foreclosure.
+We need to talk about the consequences.

 What are the consequences of a foreclosure?